RVARELAT/cse15l-lab-reports/lab-report-5.md

  ```
  bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-filename
  ```
- - The first thing that happens is a variable is created with the name CPATH that stores the library needed to run Junit
+ - The first thing that happens is a variable is created with the name CPATH that stores the library needed to run Junit.
  ```
  CPATH=".:../lib/hamcrest-core-1.3.jar:../lib/junit-4.13.2.jar"
  ```